 Picnic in the Field

-Bring your own, or stop by the shop to grab a picnic-on-the-go.
+Bring your own, or stop by the shop to grab some snacks.
 We have first come, first serve picnic spots throughout the farm and in the lavender fields.
-We also offer a full picnic package including a picnic blanket, pillows, basket, food and beverage (reservation required).

 We have a portable bathroom located near the shop.
 The bathroom is kept cleaned and well stocked.